 I am able to get all of these plants to bloom year after year, and I’ve had many of these plants for several years.
 Some of them are even winter blooming houseplants, which is awesome!
 Here’s my list of indoor flowering plants…

 1. Hibiscus indoor plant – Tropical hibiscus plants make fairly low maintenance houseplants, and they bloom throughout the entire winter near a sunny window in my basement.
 Though they make good houseplants, in order for them to flower, they do need to be next to a sunny window, or you can use a grow light.

 2. Crown of thorns – Crown of thorns are easy to grow houseplants that flower year round.
 These cool indoor plants are in the euphorbia family, so care for them just like you would care for succulent plants.

 3. Amaryllis – A popular holiday gift plant, amaryllis can be kept after the flowers fade, and grown as houseplants.
 They’re good indoor plants, and given the right conditions your amaryllis flower bulbs will bloom every winter.
-However, it won’t rebloom without a little help from you.
-So be sure to follow these instructions to get your amaryllis to rebloom every year.
 You can learn all about amaryllis plant care here.

 4. African violet plants – It’s easy to see why African violets are one of the most popular indoor flowering plants to collect, there are so many cool varieties out there!
 African violets are easy to grow indoor plants that bloom year round.
 Plus they’re simple to propagate, and are the perfect flowering houseplants for beginners!